LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 It's time to retire the wings

-The medical didn't renew.
-Or the eyes aren't what they were.
-Or maybe pre-flight just quietly stopped being fun.
-Whatever it is — you'd rather be the one who picks where this airplane goes next.
-Meet the new pilot face to face.
-Hand over the logbooks in person.
-Know it's going somewhere it'll be loved instead of stripped or scrapped.
-Selling feels like betrayal.
-But the airplane wants to fly — and it should fly with someone you chose.
+The medical didn't renew, or pre-flight quietly stopped being fun.
+You'd rather be the one who picks where this airplane goes next — meet the new pilot, hand over the logbooks in person, know it'll be loved instead of scrapped.

 03